150-126-Great Vocals

 Writer/Composer: Richard Rodgers / Oscar Hammerstein II (1958)

-Audra McDonald is a truly one of the great gifted Broadway actress/singers!
+Audra McDonald is it’s safe to say, one of the great gifted Broadway Musical actress / singers!
 Starting in the 1990s, her versatile talents were extraordinary, and she has won more theater awards (6 Tony’s) than any other performer.
-Her classical and lyrical soprano voice captivates all, and her version of this Sound of Music classic, is stunning, as she sings it with every fiber of her being.
-She vocalizes here with great confidence and power, mastering her 3-octave range, delivering this hopeful, encouraging number with heavenly emotion and the inspiration it deserves.
-This performance…Uplifting and Sensational!
+Her classical and lyrical soprano voice captivates all, and her version of this Sound of Music classic number is stunning, as she sings it with every fiber of her being.
+She vocalizes here with great confidence and power, mastering her 3-octave range, and delivering this hopeful, encouraging number with heavenly emotion and the inspiration it deserves.
+When she reaches its climax, “Climb every mountain / Ford ev’ry stream / Follow ev’ry rainbow / ‘Til you find YOUR DREAM,” you know you’ve experienced the zenith of great performances…Uplifting and Celestial!

 133. JUST MY IMAGINATION (Running Away with Me) (1971)